fritzali/notes/README.md

              target: /app/librechat.yaml
    </pre>

-5. Create `librechat.yaml` and define your models:
+5. Create `librechat.yaml` and define your models, by copying the file included in this repository.

 6. Launch the containerized application stack:

    <pre>docker compose up -d</pre>

+7. After making altering the configuration, load the changes:

+  <pre>docker compose restart api</pre>